icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 14. **Once my application is approved, how long will we have to wait for our access to be granted?**

 Once an application has been approved by the ICGC DACO, it could take up to 24 hours for the ICGC list of authorized users to be updated.
+If you have never logged in to the ARGO Data Platform, [please log in to initialize your account](https://platform.icgc-argo.org/).
+Access to ICGC ARGO Controlled Data will be authorized within 24 hours after your account is initialized.

 15. **My application was approved by the ICGC DACO, but I did not receive my EGA credentials.
 Who can I contact?**